First Look – Full Moto! – Ohlins TTX 22 Coil Shock

-Having ridden only air shocks on trail bikes and all of my experience on a coil shock have been on down hill rigs I was super keen to test out the Ohlins TTX 22 coil shock especially as quite a few of the top enduro have been running coil shocks for the last few years I’ve felt like I’ve been missing out on something.
+Having ridden only air shocks on trail bikes and all of my experience on a coil shock have been on downhill rigs I was super keen to test out the Ohlins TTX 22 coil shock especially as quite a few of the top enduro has been running coil shocks for the last few years I’ve felt like I’ve been missing out on something.

 The Ohlins shock had been supplied by Jtech suspension and tuned by owner Jim for my weight, riding style and bike.
 I’d highly recommend getting shocks set up by a specialist if you’re wanting to get the most out of your suspension and definitely if you are looking to pay £640.00 for this particular shock.

 I highly recommend purchasing your Ohlins shock direct from J-tech as they will speak to you, ask about your riding/bike and set up the shock before your first ride.
 All for included in the purchase of the shock.

 After all what’s the point of spending all that money to have some chum at bike park wales tell you to run full high speed compression ending in a horrible ride!
 Get your suspension set up by someone who know!

 J-tech know their stuff and will set your purchase so you get the most from it.